 The Authority’s existing wastewater plant is in the Fairfield Plantation subdivision in the eastern portion of the county.
 The Authority has 55 miles of sewer line with 10 lift stations within the subdivision.
 The wastewater is treated by a stabilization pond with a design capacity of approximately 1.0 MGD and is then pumped to a storage pond for land application.
 The permitted capacity for the wastewater treatment facility is currently 0.45 MGD.

-If you have additional questions about the smoke testing procedure or results, please contact Tom Kohler, CCWA’s Engineering Manager, at (678) 890-0055 or firstname.lastname@example.org.
+If you have additional questions or concerns after reading the FAQ, please contact Tom Kohler, CCWA’s Engineering Manager, at (678) 890-0055 or firstname.lastname@example.org.